jessicazonneveld/PQM_Dashboard/docs/project-layout.md

         sample-data             # holds any data in the form of .json to test with combined_logo.png       # compnay logo
-        favicon.png             # supplied icon in web tab (changed to company logo)
+        favicon.png             # supplied icon in web tab (changed to company logo) appsettings.json        # directs what server you are working on

     _Imports.razor              # includes what packages Blazor is using App.razor                   # routes the data to a functioning web application